-ACE recommends you read all other information available on the ACE website relating to the application as well as the information provided in this section.
-The bottom of this page also addresses many of the common misconceptions Australian graduates have about applying to and working in New Zealand.
+ACE recommends you read all other information available on the ACE RMO website relating to the application as well as the information provided in this section.
+The bottom of this page also addresses many of the common questions Australian graduates have about applying to and working in New Zealand.

 For information about gaining registration in New Zealand, check out Medical Council New Zealand's Registration information for final year Australian medical students.